 University of North Carolina

 The transplant nephrology fellow is involved in the care of kidney and pancreas transplant recipients at all stages of the transplant process.
-The transplant nephrology fellow attends approximately 50 outpatient transplant clinics per year and rotates on the inpatient service at least 6 months per year.
-The transplant nephrology fellow is supervised by a transplant nephrology faculty member during all clinics and by a nephrology faculty member during all inpatient rotations.
-In the clinic the transplant nephrology fellow performs approximately 15 new donor evaluations, 50 to 75 new recipient evaluations, and 300 established kidney and pancreas recipients per year.
-The transplant nephrology fellow is responsible for directing the evaluation process for all donors and recipients they evaluate, for interpreting their test results, and for attending weekly multidisciplinary selection conference where the fellow provides input regarding listing status decisions.
-Post-transplant outpatient care is shared by transplant nephrology and transplant surgery for the first perioperative care month before transitioning to primary transplant nephrology care at 1 month post-transplant.
+The transplant nephrology fellow attends approximately 50 outpatient transplant clinics per year and rotates on the inpatient transplant consult service at least 6 months per year.
+The transplant nephrology fellow is supervised by a transplant nephrology faculty member during all clinics and inpatient consult rotations.
+In the clinic the transplant nephrology fellow performs approximately 15 new donor evaluations, 50 to 75 new recipient evaluations, and approximately 250 established kidney and pancreas recipient visits per year.
+The transplant nephrology fellow is responsible for directing the pre transplant evaluation process for all donors and recipients they evaluate, interpreting their test results, and for attending weekly multidisciplinary selection conference where the fellow provides input regarding waitlist status decisions.
+Post-transplant outpatient care is shared by transplant nephrology and transplant surgery for the first perioperative care month before transitioning to transplant nephrology care at 1 month post-transplant.
 The transplant nephrology fellow, under the supervision of a transplant nephrology faculty member maintains primary decision making responsibility for these patients with regard to transplant immunosuppression, evaluation of allograft function, infection prophylaxis, and management of comorbid medical conditions.
 The transplant nephrology fellow will maintain continuous outpatient follow-up of at least 30 transplant recipients for at least 3 months.
 Inpatient rotations include 6 months of inpatient responsibility including performance of new consultations and follow-up consultative care for all kidney and pancreas recipients hospitalized at UNC Hospitals.
-This includes consultative comanagement with the transplant surgery service on all new transplants and consultative care of transplant recipients on other hospital services including the inpatient nephrology service.
+This includes consultative co-management with the transplant surgery service on all new transplants and consultative care of transplant recipients on other hospital services including the inpatient nephrology service.
 Duties include co-management with the transplant surgery team of immunosuppression decisions in at least 30 new transplants per year.
 The transplant nephrology fellow attends daily rounds with the transplant surgery service including a nephrology attending on rounds.
 The transplant nephrology fellow also rounds with the assigned nephrology attending on all kidney and pancreas transplant patients on services other than transplant surgery.
-Additionally, recipients of other solid organ transplant (lung, heart, kidney) requiring nephrology consultation are seen by the transplant nephrology fellow.
+Additionally, recipients of other solid organ transplant (lung, heart, liver) requiring nephrology consultation are seen by the transplant nephrology fellow.
 All inpatient kidney and pancreas recipients and recipients of other solid organ transplants with kidney disease are discussed at these rounds.
 Clinical decisions include adjustment of immunosuppression, evaluation of allograft dysfunction, treatment of rejection or infectious complications, and advice regarding management of medical problems including diabetes mellitus and hypertension.
 The transplant nephrology fellow directs ESRD care of these patients including dialysis as needed.
 Transplant biopsy responsibilities are shared with the general nephrology fellows.
-The transplant nephrology fellow performs a minimum of 10 kidney transplant biopsies during their fellowship.
+The transplant nephrology fellow performs a minimum of 10 kidney transplant biopsies during their 12 month fellowship.
 The transplant nephrology fellow has the opportunity to rotate with University of North Carolina Histocompatibility lab, Nephropathology and immunocompromised infectious disease consults.